Earn college credit while still in high school!

 - Credit can apply directly towards a degree

+At a minimum, you're sure to earn credit at all Colorado Community Colleges, at virtually no cost and you will receive and you will receive the quality, support, and rigor that you would expect at ACC.
 With all degree programs, transfer credit is granted by the college that accepts the credit, not the college where the credit was earned.
 Other colleges can change their policies, so it’s always a good idea to check with the college where you would like to earn your final degree.
-At a minimum, you’re sure to earn credit at all of the Colorado Community Colleges through concurrent enrollment and you will receive the quality, support, and rigor that you would expect at ACC.

 Articulated credit comes from specific agreements between ACC and your high school or from ACC and a four-year college.
 These agreements allow you to complete a class at your high-school and transfer that credit to ACC if you decide to take classes as an ACC student.